nilomr/phenoscale.pam.app/README.md

-# Whytham Woods Birdsong
+# Wytham Woods Birdsong

-An interactive visualization of bird vocal activity trends across 81 acoustic loggers placed in a grid at Whytham Woods.
+An interactive visualization of bird vocal activity trends across 81 acoustic loggers placed in a grid at Wytham Woods.
 Built with SvelteKit, TypeScript, D3.js, and SVG.

 ## Features